grebmann1/cta-cheat-sheet/Documentation/Storage/DataStorage.md

 - Tasks
 - All objects tied to Field Service enablement

-Note:
-`Asset`, `Product` and `Pricebook` don't count against storage calculation.
+Note: `Asset`, `Product`, and `Pricebook` do not count against storage calculation.

 ## Data Storage Allocation

-All orgs are allocated 10GB for data storage by default
+All orgs are allocated 10GB for data storage by default.

 Data storage = `10GB + number of licenses * license allocations`

 ## Data Storage by Salesforce Edition